In Your House 16: Canadian Stampede: Storylines

 Another predominant feud involved the WWF Champion The Undertaker and Vader.
 On the June 23 episode of Raw Is War, Vader was announced as the number one contender for the championship, as Undertaker had to team up with Vader in a tournament match for the WWF Tag Team Championship against the Nation of Domination's team of D'Lo Brown and Faarooq.
-Vader's manager, Paul Bearer, forced The Undertaker to do as he said or else he will tell a secret from the Undertaker's past.
+Vader's manager, Paul Bearer, forced The Undertaker to do as he said or else he would tell a secret from the Undertaker's past.
 After the Undertaker attacked Vader in the match, Bearer told the secret next week: Throughout The Undertaker's childhood and teen years, he lived in a funeral home with his parents and half-brother.
 According to Paul Bearer, The Undertaker killed his parents and caused his half-brother's face to be bruised and scarred by setting the funeral home ablaze.
-The Undertaker denied it and said that Kane was the one that burnt the house.
+The Undertaker denied it and said that Kane was the one who burnt the house.
 During an attack from the Undertaker after Vader's match with Rockabilly, Bearer said he heard that from Kane himself, because unbeknownst to The Undertaker, Kane had survived the fire and was still alive.

-Another rivalry heading into event was the continuation of battle between Mankind and Hunter Hearst Helmsley.
-At the King of the Ring event, Helmsley and Mankind fought at the finals of the King of the ring tournament as Helmsley won, and he kept attacking Mankind after the match.
+Another rivalry heading into the event was the continuation of the battle between Mankind and Hunter Hearst Helmsley.
+At the King of the Ring event, Helmsley and Mankind fought at the finals of the King of the Ring tournament.
+Helmsley won, and he kept attacking Mankind after the match.
 The day after that, Mankind requested a rematch, to which Helmsley agreed.
 On the June 30 edition of Raw Is War, Mankind and Brian Pillman fought in a match, which Pillman won by a count-out after Helmsley interfered.